-By the way, for what it’s worth, getting maximally lean and shredded is totally overrated.
+On a slight digression, for what it’s worth: getting maximally lean and shredded is really overrated.
 Most people look best, feel best, and are healthiest overall when they’re moderately lean as opposed to shredded to the bone.
 Achieving the former absolutely does not require fat burners, stimulants, or any other such dubious weight loss products which market themselves as a golden goose egg.

 - Can thermogenic fat burner pills work?
 Honestly, yes they can.
-There are indeed compounds that exists which have been scientifically shown to expedite fat loss.
+There are indeed existing compounds that have been scientifically shown to expedite fat loss.

-- Can fat burning supplements work well enough on their own to overpower a completely off keel diet and exercise schedule?
+- Can fat burning supplements work well enough on their own to overpower a completely off-point diet and exercise schedule?
 Not a chance.
 An on point diet is absolutely required to lose weight.